tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-0.md

 ## VI.
 Demos
 These demos could be nice starting points for Project 2:
 - [Adventure!](HW-adventure.md) - keyboard control and playing an audio effect sound
-- [Chibi Card Matching DOM Game](HW-chibi-matching.md) - 3D CSS tranforms and transitions
+- [Chibi Card Matching Game](HW-chibi-matching.md) - 3D CSS tranforms and transitions
 - [Conway's Game of Life](./HW-life.md) - animation with `window.requestAnimationFrame()`

 ## VII.
 What has been left out of this series